Board of Trustees

 Emma attended Westtown, a Quaker Boarding School, for 3 years and graduated in 2006.
 She attended Guilford College, completing her BA degree in 2016, majoring in Religious Studies and minoring in Quaker Studies.
 At Guilford College, Emma immersed herself in the Quaker Leadership Scholars Program, wishing to gain a better understanding of Quakerism and her understanding of the world.
 She was also active in the Prison Literacy Group on campus, where college students had the opportunity to interact with those incarcerated to discuss literature and life.
 After graduating, she attended a Quaker-led trip to Ramallah, Palestine, and Israel to learn more about everyday living under occupation and about peace-building groups working together throughout the Middle East.

-Emma works as a Cannabis Advisor in a medical dispensary in Altoona and enjoys helping patients find the relief they need.
+Emma is a Business Development Sales Agent at Stuckey Automotive in Duncansville, PA.
+She conducts sales through internet and phone inquiries.
 A resident of Huntingdon County, she and her husband enjoy spending time with their two cats, Lemmy and Rose, hiking with their black lab, Rowdy, and attending live music concerts.
 Emma attends the State College Friends Meeting.

 Rob Nicholas